Nikon D3400 vs Olympus E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D3400 provides a higher frame rate than the E-PL8.
 It can shoot video footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the D3400 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Nikon D3400, the Olympus E-PL8, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The D3400 has one, while the E-PL8 does not.
 While the built-in flash of the D3400 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D3400 does not have a selfie-screen.